build-on-aws/content/tutorials/build-a-vtubing-app-with-amazon-ivs-and-vroid/index.md

 ---
-title: "How to build a VTubing app with Amazon Interactive Video Service and VRoid"
+title: "How To Build a VTubing App With Amazon Interactive Video Service and VRoid"
-description: "A step by step guide to set up a 3D virtual avatar that follows your body movements and leverage live streaming from Amazon IVS to broadcast to a large audience."
+description: "Live stream a 3D avatar that mimics your body movements."
 tags:
+  - amazon-ivs
   - tutorials
-  - aws
-  - amazon-ivs
+  - twitch
   - vtubing
-  - vroid
-  - pixiv
 images:
   thumbnail: images/vtubing-ivs-demo.gif
   banner: images/vtubing-ivs-demo.gif